How to Hack Asana for Project Management

 Asana provides a Timeline view starting at the first paid tier, but it’s not as fully featured or flexible as dedicated Gantt chart tools.
 Some project managers may find it insufficient for detailed project planning.
 And the free tier doesn’t offer it in the first place.

 Hack it: If you have access to a paid version, you’ll have access to Asana’s timeline/Gantt chart views.
-Are they as robust as some of the other dedicated roadmapping and full-service project management tools out therE?
+Are they as robust as some of the other dedicated roadmapping and full-service project management tools out there?
 No, but if you simplify your project and keep dependencies and subtasks to the descriptions of your items, you can make it work.
-If you’re using the free tier, though, you’re simply out of luck.
+If you’re using the free tier, though, you’re simply out of luck without integrating Asana with a tool like Visor.

 The permissions and roles system in Asana can be somewhat basic, which might not meet the needs of larger organizations with more granular access control requirements.